Education and Schools in Malaysia

 Expats who wish to have their children educated in the curriculum of their home country or a country other than Malaysia should consider an international school.

 Most international schools in Malaysia are based in Kuala Lumpur.
 These schools usually maintain the culture, primary teaching language and teaching methodologies and curriculum of their country of origin.
-The most prominent schools in Kuala Lumpur adhere to the British National Curriculum, with many schools also offering the International Baccalaureate Programme.
+The most prominent schools in Kuala Lumpur adhere to the English National Curriculum, with many schools also offering the International Baccalaureate programme.

 Enrollment in an international school in Malaysia is expensive and may not be the best option for some expat budgets.